TO URANUS

 Energy and Value from He-3

-Therefore, the best place for He-3 won't be Luna, Earth's moon: Instead, our quest for plentiful supplies of helium-3 will take us to the gas giants, where helium-rich atmospheres are very similar in chemical composition to the sun.
+The best place for He-3 won't be Luna, Earth's moon.
+Instead, our quest for plentiful supplies of helium-3 will take us to the gas giants, where helium-rich atmospheres are very similar in chemical composition to the sun.

 Dist.